This content has been machine translated dynamically.

 A Citrix ADC appliance uses Webroot as the service provider for the dynamically generated malicious IP database and the metadata for those IP addresses.
 Metadata might include geolocation details, threat category, threat count, and so on.
 The Webroot threat Intelligence engine receives real-time data from millions of sensors.
 It automatically and continuously captures, scans, analyses and scores the data, using advanced machine learning and behavioral analysis.
 Intelligence about a threat is continually updated.

-As soon as a threat is detected anywhere in the network, the IP address is flagged as malicious and all appliances connected to the network are immediately protected.
-The dynamic changes in the IP addresses are processed with high speed and accuracy by leveraging advanced machine learning.
+When a threat is detected anywhere in the network, the IP address is flagged as malicious and all appliances connected to the network are immediately protected.
+The dynamic changes in the IP addresses are processed with high speed and accuracy by using advanced machine learning.

 Make sure the Citrix ADC appliance has Internet access and DNS is configured before you use the IP Reputation feature.